 Many governments are discouraging travel, so expats will probably need to wait for their COVID-19 vaccine appointment in their country of residence.
 Any health insurance you have will not necessarily cover you for having vaccines elsewhere, but as we’ve pointed out, authorities are not currently demanding payment for vaccines.

 However, according to news reports, some expats around the world are planning to return home for a coronavirus vaccination.
-Because Israel is leading the way in terms of its vaccination programme, for example, some Israeli nationals may consider flying home for their COVID vaccine to avoid waiting longer in their current country of residence.
+For example, when Israel was leading the way in terms of its vaccination programme, some Israeli nationals considered flying home for their COVID vaccine to avoid waiting longer in their current country of residence.
 There are also news expats in Kuwait (they make up 70 percent of the population) struggle to get COVID-19 vaccines in the country because citizens get more priority.

 The UK government is advising British expats, some of whom are perhaps hoping to return to the UK for a coronavirus vaccine, to wait and receive the jab in their country of residence.
 The UK government hopes to avoid unnecessary international travel and place additional strain on the UK’s National Health Service.